JRCSTU/CO2MPAS-TA/doc/glossary.rst

     WebStamper
-        The user-friendly JRC web-application that uses a simple HTTP-form to timestamp the pasted `dice-report` and send out the `dice stamp` to specified recipients.
+        The user-friendly JRC web-application that uses a simple HTTP-form to timestamp a pasted `dice report` and return a `dice stamp`, emailing it also  to any specified recipients, always including from CLIMA/JRC.

 Generic terms